Less Tragic, More Magic For Doutaz!

 If you also want that for Traci, you’ve come to the right place.
 You see, as interesting as she already was, she had to go and get diagnosed with advanced-stage breast cancer.
 In her mid-30s.
 Come on, Traci.
 You were novel enough already.

 And if you are or ever have been a young, healthy person, you know that medical insurance costs are for what the industry calls “catastrophic” situations.
 Traci needs five months of weekly chemo, followed by a double mastectomy, radiation, and endocrine therapy.
 Pretty catastrophic.
-Traci has a challenging year ahead -- physically, mentally, emotionally, and financially.
+Traci has challenging years ahead -- physically, mentally, emotionally, and financially.

 Let’s help her with that.